The compactness of ultra faint dwarf galaxies : a new challenge ?

 \defcitealias{NK13}{N13}

 {Institute of Physics, Laboratory of Astrophysics, \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne (EPFL), 1290 Sauverny, Switzerland }

-\abstract { So far, numerical simulations of ultra-faint dwarf galaxies (UFDs) failed to properly reproduce the observed size-luminosity relation.
-In particular, no hydro-dynamical-run managed to form UFDs with a half light radius as small as $30\,\rm{pc}$ as seen in several UFD candidates.
-We tackle this problem by developing a simple but numerically clean and powerful method in which predictions of the stellar content of UFDs from $\Lambda$CDM cosmological hydro-dynamical-simulations is combined with very high resolution dark matter only runs.
-This method allows to trace the build-up history of UFDs and determine the impact of the merger of building-block objects on their final size.
-We found that, while no UFDs more compact than $20\,\rm{pc}$ can be formed, slightly larger system are reproduced only if all member stars are issued from the same initial mini-halo.
-However this imposes (i) the total virial mass to be smaller than $3\cdot 10^8\,\rm{M_\odot}$, (ii) the stellar content prior to the end of the re-ionisation epoch to be very compact ($<15\,\rm{pc}$) and strongly gravitationally bound, a challenge for current hydro-dynamical numerical simulations.
-If initial stellar building blocks are larger than $35\,\rm{pc}$ the size of the UFD will extend to $80\,\rm{pc}$.
-Finally, our study shows that UFDs keep strong imprints of their build-up history in the form of elongated or extended stellar halos.
+\abstract { So far, numerical simulations of ultra-faint dwarf galaxies (UFDs) have failed to properly reproduce the observed size--luminosity relation.
+In particular, no hydrodynamical simulation run has managed to form UFDs with a half-light radius as small as $30\,\rm{pc}$, as seen in observations of several UFD candidates.
+We tackle this problem by developing a simple but numerically clean and powerful method in which predictions of the stellar content of UFDs from $\Lambda$CDM cosmological hydrodynamical simulations are combined with very high-resolution dark-matter-only runs.
+This method allows us to trace the buildup history of UFDs and to determine the impact of the merger of building-block objects on their final size.
+We find that, while no UFDs more compact than $20\,\rm{pc}$ can be formed, slightly larger systems are only reproduced if all member stars originate from the same initial mini-halo.
+However, this imposes that (i) the total virial mass is smaller than $3\cdot 10^8\,\rm{M_\odot}$, and (ii) the stellar content prior to the end of the reionisation epoch is very compact ($<15\,\rm{pc}$) and strongly gravitationally bound, which is a challenge for current hydrodynamical numerical simulations.
+If initial stellar building blocks are larger than $35\,\rm{pc,}$ the size of the UFD will extend to $80\,\rm{pc}$.
+Finally, our study shows that UFDs keep strong imprints of their buildup history in the form of elongated or extended stellar halos.
 Those features can erroneously be interpreted as tidal signatures.

 }

 \keywords{galaxies: ultra-faint dwarf galaxies - cosmology: $\Lambda$CDM - methods:numerical}

 \titlerunning{On the compactness of Ultra faint dwarf galaxies} \authorrunning{Y. Revaz et al}